Webinar 4.Interpreting Data and Making Decisions

 implementation of additional

-Henry’s teacher graphs his scores and visually analyzes the graph to determine if Henry is making adequate progress toward his 8-week goal.
+instruction. | Henry’s teacher graphs his scores and visually analyzes the graph to determine if Henry is making adequate progress toward his 8-week goal.

 |